 View of one of the old Stockyard Buildings.

-We pulled into the Fort Worth Stockyard Station.
-I detrained and went to the Stockyard ticket Office to pick up my next tickets for the train later along the Trinity River.
-I got out to the turntable just after our engine had been turned.
+The train arrived into the Fort Worth Stockyards Station.
+I detrained and went to ticket office to pick up my ticket for the train ride along the Trinity River.
+I reached the turntable just after our engine had been turned.

 Two views of Grapevine Vintage Railroad GP-7 2199.

-The engine then headed to behind the shops to layover until needed for the afternoon run west.
+The engine headed behind the shops to lay over until needed for the afternoon run west.
 Chris Parker decided not to ride the other train trip as he wanted time to look around the Stockyards.
-I decided to have my look around but would take the afternoon train ride.
+I decided to have my look around, but would take the afternoon train ride.

 Looking in where the train was after the power had cut off and turned.